Koryaks: Environment

 Koryak lands are mountains and volcanic, covered in mostly Arctic tundra.
 Coniferous trees lie near the southern regions along the coast of the Shelekhova Bay of the Sea of Okhotsk.
 The northern regions inland are much colder, where only various shrubs grow, but these are enough to sustain reindeer migration.
 The mean temperature in winter is -13 C while the short summers are +12 C. The area they covered before Russian colonization was 301,500 km2, roughly corresponding to the Koryak Okrug, of which the administrative centre is Palana.
 Today the Koryak are the largest minority group with 8,743 people.
-The krai's population is now majority ethnic Russian, descendants of the Cossack colonizers.
+The krai's population is now majority ethnic Russian, descendants of the Cossack colonists.